 Azure SQL Database

-Build apps that scale with the pace of your business with managed and intelligent SQL in the cloud
+Build apps that scale with the pace of your business with a managed and intelligent SQL database in the cloud

-Build your next app faster on a fully managed SQL database
+Build apps faster on a fully managed SQL database

 Fully managed and always on the latest version of SQL